 For those who need to give directly from a US-based account or credit card, or those who need a U.S. tax-deductable method of giving, you may give to the account which funds our pastor.
-Pastor Chuck Hoffman is called as a career missionary to Korea through the Office of International Mission of the Lutheran Church-Missouri Synod.
+Rev. Dr. Hans Trinklein will be covering Sunday morning services during our pastoral vacancy.
+He is called as a career missionary to Korea through the Office of International Mission of the Lutheran Church-Missouri Synod.
 If you wish to give in this way you may do so here.

 International Lutheran Church has seen thousands of people worship here as their home away from home during their years in South Korea.
 For more than 55 years, ILC has been a special place where people connected to Christ and one another.
 Many people continue to hold a special place in their heart for ILC and wish to continue their support.
 We are thankful for this support!
 More information can be found in our Annual Letter to Alumni.